SamuelGodwin/buylowsellhigh-treasurehunt-circularbuffer/README.md

 `[ f | b | c | d | e ]`

 At this point the buffer is full.
 We can't write any more data to it -- in the case of keyboard buffers, the computer would start beeping.
-We can though remove an element, which always removes the *oldest*, i.e. the letter 'b', which would leave the buffer:
+We can remove an element though, which always removes the *oldest*, i.e. the letter 'b', which would leave the buffer:

 `[ f |   | c | d | e ]`

 We could then remove the next element (c), or as there is now a space again, write another character into the buffer.

-## Implement a circular buffer

-In the file`CircularBuffer.h` complete the definition of the CircularBuffer class.
-Your implementation should be based on a vector of characters.

-The constructor of the class should take the capacity of the buffer as an argument.
-There should be no default constructor.

-It needs to have the functions:
+It has the functions:
 1. `count()` which returns how many things are in the buffer
 2. `full()` which returns true *iff* the buffer is full
 3. `add()` which takes a character and adds it to the buffer (you can assume the buffer is not full -- you do not need to implement error handling)
 4. `remove()` which removes and returns the next character from the buffer (you can assume the buffer is not empty -- you do not need to implement error handling)

-Once you have provided the constructor and functions, you can test your code using `TestCircularBuffer.cpp`.
-To compile this, run:

-`g++ -std=c++11 -o TestCircularBuffer TestCircularBuffer.cpp`

-If it compiles, you can then run:

-`./TestCircularBuffer`

-As well as being confident your solution behaves correctly, and that you have used const appropriately, ensure you use the initialisation syntax with your constructor to appropriately initialise the vector to be the right size.
+## Usage

+In the file`CircularBuffer.h` is a definition of the CircularBuffer class.
+The implementation is based on a vector of characters.

+To test this code, you can compile and run `TestCircularBuffer.cpp`.